microsoft/TypeScript-Handbook/pages/Modules.md

 We call declarations that don't define an implementation "ambient".
 Typically, these are defined in `.d.ts` files.
 These are a lot like C's `.h` files.

+For more details on writing the actual declarations, see [Writing Declaration Files](./Writing Declaration Files.md).
+Putting TypeScript declaration files in the right place can be tricky.
+See [Module Resolution](./Module Resolution.md) to learn how TypeScript module resolution works.

 ## Ambient Modules